Part 3 - Device Registration

 The next step is to check that the manufacturer ID that was supplied is valid.

-Since this check is so specific to each use-case, this workflow simply adds a representative conditional node that will always return true.
 In practice, this is the place you’d query some collection of valid IDs.
-What represents a valid ID is entirely up to you.
-If the ID is invalid, the API simply returns a 400 (Bad Request) back to the user.
+What represents a valid ID is up to you.
+If the ID is invalid, the API returns a 400 (Bad Request) back to the user.

-Now we’re to the meat of this workflow.
 The next step is to use the Losant API node to create a new device.

 The Losant API node allows you to manage all resources within your Losant application.
 In this case, we’re using it to create a new Losant device.

-Set the Resource and Action
+Resource and Action

-to Devices: POST
+Note: This Devices: POST

-Set the device
+device

 to the following: